This article was originally published in August 2016 and has since been updated.

 In the Netherlands on March 8th?

-Panmela Castro will speak at the opening of the Mama Cash Feminist Festival x Stedelijk Museum Amsterdam.
+On Interational Women’s Day Panmela Castro will create a site-specific work on the glass facade of the Stedelijk Museum Amsterdam.
+Come by and see for yourself!
+Later in the evening she will also speak at the opening of the Mama Cash Feminist Festival x Stedelijk Museum Amsterdam.
 For more information and tickets, click here.